 - Grilled, fried, baked: Black pudding, fish and chips, shepherd’s pie, Yorkshire pudding.

 Most commonly used condiments, herbs and spices in cooking

 - Allspice is an aromatic spice that looks like a large, smooth peppercorn (about the size of a pea).
 Is common in British cuisine, it appears in many dishes, including cakes.

 - Chilli powder is made from grinding dried chillies to a powder.
 Chilli powder can vary in heat and is also available smoked.

 - Basil is commonly used with tomato dishes.
-It is native to s native to tropical regions from central Africa to Southeast Asia.
+It is native to tropical regions from central Africa to Southeast Asia.

 - Coriander became popular since Indian, Thai, Chinese and Mexican cuisines became popular in the UK.
 It is also known as Chinese parsley, its leaves and seeds are mostly used for cooking.
 It comes from regions of Southern Europe and Northern Africa to Southwestern Asia.

 - Ketchup is the favourite condiment in the United Kingdom.
 It is a sauce made from tomatoes, sugar, and vinegar, with seasonings and spices.

 - Mayonnaise is second favourite British condiment.
 It is made of oil, egg yolk, and either vinegar or lemon juice.